Sig Jakucki: Early life

 Sigmund "Jack" Jakucki was born on August 20, 1909, in Camden, New Jersey, the son of blacksmith John Jakucki and his wife, Johanna.
 Both were Polish immigrants who attended St. Joseph's Catholic Church.
 Sig had one older brother (Henry) and two younger siblings (Theodore and Florentina).
 They grew up in Liberty Park, a mainly Polish neighborhood.
 The Jakuckis had little money, and Sig stopped attending school after the seventh grade to work odd jobs.
 He started playing baseball as a shortstop and outfielder for his church's team, which competed against local semipro teams.

 In 1927, Jakucki joined the United States Army and spent most of the next four years at the Schofield Army Barracks in Honolulu, Hawaii, serving with the 11th Field Artillery.
 Continuing to play baseball with his regiment's team, Jakucki established a reputation as one of his team's best hitters.
 He was discharged from the Army in 1931 before finishing his second tour of duty with them.
-Officially, the discharge was due to medical reasons, but a local baseball promoter may have helped attain the early release.
+Officially, the discharge was for medical reasons, but a local baseball promoter may have helped attain the early release.
 Jakucki joined the semipro Honolulu Braves, still playing shortstop and outfield but now occasionally pitching.
 This brought him exposure to Major League Baseball (MLB) personnel when the Braves played an all-star team consisting of several MLB regulars.
 Against a Japanese team in Tokyo, he reportedly hit three home runs in a game.
 Jakucki played with another Honolulu semipro team called Asahi, even though the club was primarily for Hawaiians with Japanese ancestry.